Princess-Jewel/Princess-Jewel/README.md

 Skills: JAVASCRIPT / TYPESCRIPT / REDUX / NPM / WEBPACK / VUEJS / NEXTJS/ REACTJS / GIT / HTML / TAILWIND / BOOTSTRAP / CSS

 - 🔭 I built https://payshiga-admin-web.vercel.app/ , https://app.getredem.io/ and https://getredem.io.
 SEE MORE OF MY PROJECTS ON https://princess-jewel.vercel.app/
-- 🌱 I’m currently learning NextJS
+- 🌱 I’m currently learning NodeJS
 - 👯 I’m looking to collaborate on more open-source projects, help organize Tech Fests and also speak at Tech Conferences and Twitter Spaces too.
 - 💬 Ask me about anything (within reason).
 I am looking forward to absorb knowledge🧠,gain experience 🏭, collaborate🤝 and build amazing products 🏭for the world🌍!
 - 📫 How to reach me: princessjewel80@gmail.com